meilisearch/documentation/learn/configuration/instance_options.md

 The above example disables analytics for the Meilisearch instance without accepting any values.

-We will refer to command-line with the :triangular_flag_on_post: emoji on this page.
+We will refer to command-line flags with the 🚩 emoji on this page.

 ## Configuring an instance with environment variables